 2. Tyler, the Creator

-Tyler, the Creator has literally almost self-produced every piece of music he has ever released.
+Tyler, the Creator has literally almost self-produced almost every piece of music he has ever released.
 He produced every song off his first solo project, “Bastard,” as well as created the music videos and artwork for the album.
 “Goblin,” his second full-length, included the producer Left Brain who produced “Transylvania” and co-produced “Fish” with Tyler, but otherwise Tyler footed the production for the other 16 tracks.

 For his next two albums, “Wolf” and “Cherry Bomb,” Tyler remained fully in charge of the instrumentation of his music, minus some appearances from Pharell, Mike Einzeger and a few others.
 However, he was the sole producer of his latest, and arguably best album, “Flower Boy,” because of the vast production on the tape.